 Motorcycle accidents are particularly horrific.
 The rider has little to no protection in case of a collision with another vehicle or a stationary object on the side of the road.
-Many motorcycle accident victims suffer catastrophic injuries, especially those who were not wearing a helmet, despite the fact that helmet wearing is compulsory under Louisiana law.
+Many motorcycle accident injuries are catastrophic, especially if the rider was not wearing a helmet (despite the fact that helmet wearing is compulsory under Louisiana law).
 However, irrespective of the circumstances, if you were hurt in a crash, contact the experienced motorcycle accident lawyers at Wright & Gray Law Firm to know your legal rights to obtain compensation from the negligent party.

-The statistical data made available by the Louisiana Highway Safety Commission indicate that 1,589 motorcycle accidents happened on the roads of our state in 2019, claiming 98 lives.
-The same report indicates that no less than 715 lives could have been saved if the fatal accident victims had worn a motorcycle helmet.
+The statistical data made available by the Louisiana Highway Safety Commission indicates that 1,589 motorcycle accidents happened on the roads of our state in 2019, claiming 98 lives.
+The same report indicates that no less than 715 lives could have been saved if the fatal accident victims had been wearing motorcycle helmets.

 The most common causes of accidents involving a motorcycle rider are:

 Injury victims can suffer a wide range of injuries, all of them requiring immediate medical care to alleviate pain and reduce the risk of complications.
-The most common injuries motorcyclists suffer in traffic accidents are:
+The most common motorcycle accident injuries are:

 Road rash occurs when riders are thrown off their bike.
 The contact with the pavement causes friction wounds to the skin and upper muscle layers.
 Although it is not a severe injury, it is painful and can cause reduced mobility and function of the injured part of the body.

 Fractures are a frequent outcome of motorcycle crashes, especially if the rider is trapped under the motorbike or a passenger vehicle.
 Depending on the patient's age, physical condition and other preexisting conditions, broken bones can take between several weeks and several months to heal.